ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/system76-auto/setup.md

 ```console
 multipass launch 20.04 --name u20-32 --cpus 32 --disk 250G --memory 32G
 ```
-{{% notice Tip %}}
+{{% notice Note %}}
-You can adjust the configuration of the setup, by changing the number of CPUs, disk space size, and the allotted memory.
-The more resources you use however, the longer the builds will take to complete.
+You can adjust the configuration of the setup, by changing the number of CPUs, the allotted memory, and the disk space size.
+Using more of these resources will speed up the build process.

+This Learning Path documents an example using a Thelio Astra with 64 CPUs, 64 GB of RAM, and 1 TB of storage.
 {{% /notice %}}